jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 setting the following will cause it to perform the updates.
 The service will run and check for upgrades every 3 minutes, so when changing these parameters make sure to allow time to see execution.

-    "agent.statisticalSampler.enabled" - boolean, setting this to true causes this service to come alive "agent.statisticalSampler.percentage" - the percentage of agents sending data, recommended 10%, as an int 1-100, if higher than 100 we will select 100 (this effectively disables statistical sampling, without disabling the plugin), if lower than 1 we set to 1
+    "agent.statisticalSampler.enabled" - boolean, setting this to true causes this service to come alive "agent.statisticalSampler.decisionDurationMinutes" - integer configuring the number of minutes to allow an agent to run before checking for a new sampling determination.
+    "agent.statisticalSampler.percentage" - the percentage of agents sending data, recommended 10%, as an int 1-100, if higher than 100 we will select 100 (this effectively disables statistical sampling, without disabling the plugin), if lower than 1 we set to 1
     "agent.statisticalSampler.maxEvents" - when chance dictates, set max events to this new value, 0 disables events, otherwise it sets it to the new value

-Once enabled, it will determine randomly if the agent should enable metrics, and then it will run every hour and decide once again whether it will continue to disable/enable metrics and randomly make the decision again.
+Once enabled, it will determine randomly if the agent should enable metrics, and then it will run every "agent.statisticalSampler.decisionDurationMinutes" and decide once again whether it will continue to disable/enable metrics and randomly make the decision again.
 The logic of this is:

     Integer percentageOfNodesSendingData = agentNodeProperties.getEnabledPercentage(); //assume this is 10% for the examples in the logic below int r = (int) (Math.random() *100);
-    if( r > percentageOfNodesSendingData ) { //if r > 10% (the large number
+    if( r > percentageOfNodesSendingData ) { //if r > 10% (the large number)
-        logger.info("This Agent WILL NOT be sending data, it is randomly selected to disable metrics to the controller r="+r);
-        return;
+        Disable Metrics and Events for this node
     } else {//else r <= 10%; so continue
-        logger.info("This Agent WILL be sending data, it is randomly selected to enable metrics to the controller r="+r);
-		return;
+        Enable Full Metrics and Events for this node
 	}

 ## Installation - You only have to do this once